CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

    OPTIONS="-a --use-pif-circuit-id"
    ```

-   To customize the Remote ID sub-option, add `-a -r` to the `OPTIONS` line followed by a custom string (up to 255 characters) that is used for the Remote ID:
+   To customize the Remote ID sub-option, add `-a -r` to the `OPTIONS` line followed by a custom string (up to 255 characters):

    ```
    cumulus@leaf01:~$ sudo nano /etc/default/isc-dhcp-relay